YKGebriel/YKGebriel.github.io/_pages/about.md

 ---

-title: "About David Florian"
+title: "About Yadale Gebriel"

 ---

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.

-* University of Virginia
-  * BS Mathematics
-  * BS Biomedical Engineering
 * Vanderbilt University
+  * B.S.
+Mechanical Engineering (Spring '24)
-  * PhD Biomedical Engineering
+   * Minors in Engineering Management and Digital Fabrication

 ## Technical Skills

+Yadale is familiar with a number of computer aided design (CAD) programs including:
+* Solidworks
+* Creo Parameteric
+* Autodesk Fusion 360
+* AutoCAD LT

+Additionally, Yadale has a working knowledge of several programming langauges used in industry including:
+* Java
+* Python
+* MatLAB
+* LabView

 David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
 David has experience with the following additive manufacturing technologies: